 What is the Bible to me?

 The Holy Bible is my final source for knowledge about ultimate reality.
-Its sixty-six books and their contents, often confounding, disturbing, and perplexing, answer the deepest philosophical questions of all ages.
-The Bible, as it has come into my possession in this godless and all-too-modern era, is inspired by God.
-The Bible reveals his truth, exposes my rebellion, and offers the only way out of my predicament, paving a clear path to salvation through faith in Jesus Christ.
-For these reasons, this resource is my training manual for life (2 Timothy 3:16-17).
+Its sixty-six books and their contents, often confounding, disturbing, and perplexing, answer the deepest philosophical questions I’ve ever asked.
+The Bible reveals God’s truth, exposes my rebellion, and offers the only way out of my predicament, paving a clear path to salvation through faith in Jesus Christ.
+For these reasons, it’s my study companion for life (2 Timothy 3:16-17).